 - Excellent quality.

 - Mites invasion after two days.

-- Repti Bark Bedding can turn moisture into a humid temperature that is loved by snakes.
-It is out of fir trees’ bark, which has high absorbent power.
+- Repti Bark Bedding can turn moisture into a humid temperature that snakes love.
+It is out of trees’ bark, which has high absorbent power.

 - The pet can naturally dig and burrow through the substrate.
 It renders an environmental stimulus when putting in an enclosure.